 invites administrations

-to adopt appropriate regulation if they intend to permit the operation of stations in the mobile service using the e.i.r.p. elevation angle mask in resolves 4, to ensure the equipment is operated in compliance with this mask,
+to consider appropriate measures when allowing the operation of stations in the mobile service using the e.i.r.p. elevation angle mask referred in resolves 3 above, to ensure the equipment is operated in compliance with this mask,

 invites ITU-R

-1 to continue work on regulatory mechanisms and further mitigation techniques to avoid incompatibilities which may result from aggregate interference into the FSS in the band 5 150-5 250 MHz from a possible prolific growth in the number of WAS, including RLANs;

-2 to continue studies on mitigation techniques to provide protection of EESS from stations in the mobile service,
+1 to continue studies on mitigation techniques to provide protection of EESS from stations in the mobile service;

-3 to continue studies on suitable test methods and procedures for the implementation of dynamic frequency selection, taking into account practical experience.
+2 to continue studies on suitable test methods and procedures for the implementation of dynamic frequency selection, taking into account practical experience.